owncloud/ocis/docs/ocis/migration.md

 ### Stage-2
 Install and introduce ownCloud Web and let users test it voluntarily.

+{{< hint warning >}}
+**Alternative 1**
+Add a routable prefix to fileids in oc10, and replicate the prefix in ocis.
+### Stage-2.1
+Let oc10 render file ids with prefixes: `<instance name>$<numeric storageid>!<fileid>`.
+This will allow clients to handle moved files.

+### Stage-2.2
+Roll out new clients that understand the spaces API and know how to convert local sync pairs for legacy oc10 `/webdav` or `/dav/files/<username>` home folders into multiple sync pairs.
+One pair for `/webdav/home` or `/dav/files/<username>/home` and another pair for every accepted share.
+The shares will be accessible at `/webdav/shares/` when the server side enables the spaces API.
+Files can be identified using `<instance name>$<numeric storageid>!<fileid>` and moved to the correct sync pair.

+### Stage-2.3
+Enable spaces API in oc10:
+- New clients will get a response from the spaces API and can set up new sync pairs.
+- Legacy clients will still poll `/webdav` or `/dav/files/<username>` where they will see new subfolders instead of the users home.
+They will move down the users files into `/home` and shares into `/shares`.
+Custom sync pairs will no longer be available, causing the legacy client to leave local files in place.
+They can be picked up manually when installing a new client.

+{{< /hint >}}

+{{< hint warning >}}
+**Alternative 2**
+An additional `uuid` property used only to detect moves.
+A lookup by uuid is not necessary for this.
+The `/dav/meta` endpoint would still take the fileid.
+Clients  would use the `uuid` to detect moves and set up new sync pairs when migrating to a global namespace.
+### Stage-2.1
+Generate a `uuid` for every file as a file property.
+Clients can submit a `uuid` when creating files.
+The server will create a `uuid` if the client did not provide one.

+### Stage-2.2
+Roll out new clients that understand the spaces API and know how to convert local sync pairs for legacy oc10 `/webdav` or `/dav/files/<username>` home folders into multiple sync pairs.
+One pair for `/webdav/home` or `/dav/files/<username>/home` and another pair for every accepted share.
+The shares will be accessible at `/webdav/shares/` when the server side enables the spaces API.
+Files can be identified using the `uuid`  and moved to the correct sync pair.

+### Stage-3.1
+When reading the files from ocis return the same `uuid`.
+It can be migrated to an extended attribute or it can be read from oc10.
+If users change it the client will not be able to detect a move and maybe other weird stuff happens. *What if the uuid gets lost on the server side due to a partial restore?*

+{{< /hint >}}

 ### Stage-3
 Start oCIS backend and make read only tests on existing data using the `owncloud` storage driver which will read (and write)
 - blobs from the same datadirectory layout as in ownCloud 10 and